covid-19-impact-lab/covid-19-impact-lab/docs/source/datasets.rst

 So far, the following questionnaires on the CoViD-19 epidemic have been fielded in the LISS panel:

+**2-19 March 2020**

-* 2-19 March 2020: A very early set of questions on risks of infection, illness, and being quarantined, designed by `Peter van der Velden <https://www.centerdata.nl/en/about-us/peter-van-der-velden>`__. `Questionnaire in English and Dutch <_static/Corona-virus-LISS-panel-early-March-2019.pdf>`__, `Paper on risk perceptions <https://www.medrxiv.org/content/10.1101/2020.04.01.20049957v1>`__ on the basis of this data by Peter van der Velden, Miquelle Marchand, Boukje Cuelenaere, and Marcel Das.
+* A very early set of questions on risks of infection, illness, and being quarantined.
+* Designed by `Peter van der Velden <https://www.centerdata.nl/en/about-us/peter-van-der-velden>`__: `Questionnaire in English and Dutch <_static/Corona-virus-LISS-panel-early-March-2019.pdf>`__.
+* `Paper on risk perceptions <https://www.medrxiv.org/content/10.1101/2020.04.01.20049957v1>`__ on the basis of this data by Peter van der Velden, Miquelle Marchand, Boukje Cuelenaere, and Marcel Das.

+**20-31 March 2020**

-* 20-31 March 2020: A 15-minute questionnaire on a variety of topics:
+* A 15-minute questionnaire on a variety of topics:

    * Perceptions and behaviour regarding the medical risks associated with the coronavirus.

    * Assessments of various social distancing policies' effectiveness, support for and compliance with these policies.

    * Changes in the work and childcare situation since the onset of the crisis.

    * Intentions and expectations regarding consumption/savings decisions, workplace security, and the effectiveness of fiscal policy measures.

    * Mental health and a list of the biggest worries for the next four weeks.

    * Trust in the government and assessments on whether the government is taking too few or too many measures in various dimensions.

-  Designed by our team, `(preliminary) English translation <_static/LISS_covid19_questionnaire_english_20200320_1.0.pdf>`__, `Dutch original <_static/Codeboek_L_CoronavirusImpact_Wave1_1.0.pdf>`__.
+* Designed by our team: `(preliminary) English translation <_static/LISS_covid19_questionnaire_english_20200320_1.0.pdf>`__, `Dutch original <_static/Codeboek_L_CoronavirusImpact_Wave1_1.0.pdf>`__.

 Understanding America Survey